 Coronavirus disease (COVID-19)

-Please follow the advice outlined by government:
+Please continue to follow the advice outlined by government:

 Anyone with flu/coronavirus-like symptoms however mild - including a high temperature of above 37.8C (100F) or a new, continuous cough - is being asked to stay at home for at least seven days.
 If you are part of a family then the time extends to 14 days.
 If anyone needs to self-isolate then they should follow the Government’s advice for staying at home https://www.bbc.co.uk/news/uk-51506729